5 Things You Didn't Know About Me

 - As it turns out, i only have a few semi-functional fruit trees.

-Actor/singer songwriter Alicia Witt has had a nearly three-decade long career, starting with her film debut in 1984 as Alia in David Lynch’s science fiction classic, ‘Dune’.
+Actor/singer songwriter Alicia Witt has had a nearly three-decade long career, starting with her film debut as Alia in David Lynch’s science fiction classic, ‘Dune’.

-Witt was seen in Paramount’s 'Last Holiday' with Queen Latifah and Timothy Hutton.
-She also appeared opposite Joan Allen, Kevin Costner, Erika Christensen, Evan Rachel Wood and Keri Russell in New Line’s critically acclaimed film ‘The Upside of Anger’, which premiered at the Sundance Film Festival.
-She is also well-known for her role in the Warner Bros. hit romantic comedy, 'Two Weeks Notice', opposite Hugh Grant and Sandra Bullock.
+Other notable roles include Paramount’s 'Last Holiday' with Queen Latifah and Timothy Hutton, and New Line’s critically acclaimed film ‘The Upside of Anger’, which premiered at the Sundance Film Festival, opposite Joan Allen, Kevin Costner, Erika Christensen, Evan Rachel Wood and Keri Russell.
+She also starred in Warner Bros’ hit romantic comedy, 'Two Weeks Notice', opposite Hugh Grant and Sandra Bullock.

 Witt appeared on-stage in fall 2006 at London’s Royal Court Theatre in Terry Johnson’s 'Piano/Forte'.
 She made her West End debut with Neil LaBute’s 'The Shape of Things'.
 She was also seen on stage in 'Dissonance' at the Williamstown Theatre Festival.
 In April 2013, Alicia performed in the 24 Hour Musicals off-Broadway, for the 3rd time.
 She has previously taken the stage in the 24 Hour Plays on Broadway and in the West End.

 Alicia is an accomplished singer/songwriter.
-A classically trained pianist, for the past five years she has been performing her original piano-driven rock all across the world, and has opened for Ben Folds Five, Jimmy Webb and John Fullbright.
-Her self-titled first EP was released on iTunes in 2009 and her Kickstarter funded first full length album, 'Live at Rockwood', which was recorded at Rockwood Music Hall in NYC, was released following a self-booked national tour in 2012.
+A classically trained pianist, for the past 7 years she has been performing her original piano-driven rock all across the world, and has opened for Ben Folds Five, Jimmy Webb and John Fullbright.
+Her self-titled first EP came out in 2009 and her Kickstarter funded first full length album, 'Live at Rockwood', which was recorded at Rockwood Music Hall in NYC, was released following a self-booked national tour in 2012.
 Witt performed live as the musical guest on CBS' Late Late Show with Craig Ferguson.
 Her music and videos can be seen at www.aliciawittmusic.com.
-She is currently recording her next album.

 In 1994, Witt appeared in the critically acclaimed 'Fun', which debuted at the Sundance Film Festival.
 The film, directed by Rafal Zielinski, depicts a tale of two disturbed young girls whose quest for fun leads them to murder.
 Witt received the “Special Jury Recognition” Award at Sundance and a nomination for an Independent Spirit Award.
 In 1998, she starred in Columbia Tristar’s hit horror movie, 'Urban Legend.